Oxygen already runs low as COVID-19 surges in South Africa

 Already more than 8,000 health workers across Africa have been infected — half of them in South Africa.

-Any struggles in how the country manages the pandemic will be amplified in other nations across Africa, which has the world’s lowest levels of health funding and health staffing.
+How the country struggles to manage the pandemic will be amplified in other nations across Africa, which has the world’s lowest levels of health funding and health staffing.

 The continent as of Friday had 541,381 confirmed cases, but shortages in testing materials means the real number is unknown.